jayhines91/verium/contrib/certs/README.md

 Mozilla CA bundle for Verium
 ============================

-Static Linux builds link OpenSSL/curl without relying on the host's CA store.
-Verium ships a Mozilla-derived CA bundle so HTTPS (bootstrap, updates) works even when the `ca-certificates` package is not installed.
+Static Linux builds link OpenSSL/curl without relying on the host OpenSSL default store.
+Verium compiles a Mozilla-derived CA bundle into the binary so HTTPS (bootstrap, updates) works without shipping a separate cert file in release tarballs.

 Files
 -----
-- `src/certs/cacert.pem` — PEM file copied into Linux release tarballs
+- `src/certs/cacert.pem` — source PEM used to regenerate the embedded bundle
-- `src/certs/cacert_pem.inc` — same bundle compiled into the binary (final fallback)
+- `src/certs/cacert_pem.inc` — same bundle compiled into the binary

 Refresh (before releases)
 -------------------------